Best Of15 min read

 Key Features:

-• One-click WordPress install with guided setup wizard
+• One-click WordPress setup with an actual onboarding wizard

 • Free SSL certificate

-• 50 GB SSD storage on Basic plan
+• 50 GB SSD storage on the Basic plan

 Pricing: